 THE KETTLEBELL SWING

-the most important kettlebell exercise you need to know
+One of the most important kettlebell exercises you need to know.

 – presented by Taco Fleur

 The kettlebell swing is the foundation for many other kettlebell exercises and therefore it is important you become proficient in this exercise and understand each fine little detail of the exercise.